-- 1. Small group retirement appointments are held throughout the state.
-Visit the Member Education section online at etf.wi.gov to view upcoming events in your region. - 2.
-Individual appointments are available in Madison. - Individual online retirement appointments allow you to meet face-to-face with a benefits specialist without traveling.
-These secure, online appointments are convenient, personalized and easy, using GoToMeeting technology.
-All you need is a computer, your telephone and an internet connection.
+- 1. Small group retirement appointments, online with up to 12 participants. - 2.
+Individual retirement appointments, by telephone or in person. - Individual retirement appointments, online.
+These appointments are secure and allow you to meet faceto-face with a benefits specialist.
+All you need is a computer, your telephone, and an internet connection.